Denny09310/Photino.Final.Sample/update-photino-2024-02-26.md

 # Photino.NET Project Update (26/02/2024) 🚀

->Hey folks, just dropping a quick update on the Photino.NET scene.
-This is just a heads up, I'm sharing it here 'cause I kicked off the convo.
-If it's not the right spot, just send me a message.

-So, it's been about a year since I started this discussion.
-I haven't been grinding into the project every single day, but got a few things to share.
+>Dear community members,

+I am pleased to provide a brief update on the recent developments within the Photino.NET project.
+I hope this communication finds you well, and I appreciate your attention to this update.
+Should you find this platform unsuitable for such information, please feel free to direct your queries to me via private message.

+Over the past year, since the inception of our discussions, I've not been immersed in the project on a daily basis.
+However, I have some noteworthy progress to share.

-## Project Naming Tweaks
+## Project Naming Adjustments

-First off, noticed all the projects are rolling with the name **Photino.***, but the namespace is PhotinoNET.
-A bit wonky, right?
-At least for me, so I made a small tweak to keep things in sync.
-It might ruffle some feathers, but no worries it's reversible if it's not your jam.
+First and foremost, I observed that all projects are utilizing the name **Photino.***, while the namespace is specified as PhotinoNET.
+This inconsistency prompted me to make a minor adjustment to ensure coherence.
+While this change may cause some initial dissonance, rest assured it is reversible if it doesn't align with the community's preferences.

-Inside Photino.NET, made some updates to the language conventions.
-Check this out:
+Within Photino.NET, I have made updates to language conventions.
+Please review the following code snippet:

 ```csharp
 #if NET7_0_OR_GREATER